Ornos Mykonos Guide: Sunbed Prices (€50-100), Free Beach Map, & Budget Tips

 The Evening Experience: Romantic Dinner and Magical Atmosphere

-Ornos Mykonos is not just a place for sunbathing; it also offers an unforgettable evening experience.
 As the sun sets, the atmosphere transforms.
+We arrived right at the end of the sunset hour, which is not directly visible from this bay, but you can certainly perceive its stunning colors and shades.
 The beach bars turn into elegant and welcoming venues, offering a wide choice ranging from high-end cuisine to slightly more accessible restaurants.
 As you dine, you can admire the bay, which, as the evening progresses, fills with the colored lights of the anchored boats.
 Even in high season, like August, it’s possible to find a table without a reservation, especially for a party of two.

 Ornos Beach: Prices and Useful Information